NUKIB/misp/README.md

 [Check detailed manual how to configure OIDC login](docs/OIDC.md)

-### Sentry

-[Sentry](https://sentry.io/) is a tool for error tracking and support for this tool is integrated into this image.
-If configured, unhandled exceptions will be logged in Sentry.

-* `SENTRY_DSN` (optional, string) - Sentry DSN to catch exceptions
-* `SENTRY_ENVIRONMENT` (optional, string) - Sentry environment

 ### ZeroMQ

 * `ZEROMQ_ENABLED` (optional, boolean, default `false`) - enable ZeroMQ integration, server will listen at `*:50000`